PabloGancharov/PabloGancharov.github.io/_posts/2017-06-18-part-time-scrum-master.markdown

     * Easy to switch "hats" (roles)
     * Easy to be the referee (mediate conflicts)
     * Easy to understand when to give opinion: a Scrum master should not talk about technical decisions, a developer should.
-    * Clean point of view
+    * Clean point of view.
     * Clear negotiation with the PO, impartial.
     * “Do through others”
 * Cons:
-    * Less time in general
+    * Less time in general:
-       * To learn
-       * To be a good scrum master
-       * To be a good developer
+       * To learn about scrum, as you may know reading, training and improving is a never ending task.
+       * Remember that belonging to two teams can double the time spent on meetings.
-       * The Scrum Master lose awareness of how the team is interacting, which makes coaching more difficult
+   * The Scrum Master lose awareness of how the team is interacting, which makes coaching more difficult.
-    * Tasks mechanization, as Scrum Master is possible that you will only have time to facilitate the meetings and nothing more :S
+    * Tasks mechanization, as Scrum Master is possible that you will only have time to facilitate the meetings and nothing more.

  ***Final thought:*** This is not a "silver bullet" is just a proposed configuration to mitigate some of the issues created while sharing roles, please fell free to take what you consider useful.